John-Iliadis/PixelAdventure/README.md

 # Pixel Adventure Platformer

+- A precision platformer game written in C++
+- SFML was used for graphics and audio
+- Tiled level editor was used for creating the world
+- nlohmann::json library was used for parsing world and configuration data

-A platformer game made with the pixel adventure assets from itch.io.
-Written in C++, using SFML as the graphics library.
+The game was made with the pixel adventure assets from itch.io.

+The download can be found in the releases section.
+The executable is in the bin folder.
+Else, the project can be easily built in Clion with CMake (SFML dependency required).

 ## Gameplay